genderkit/genderkit/_articles/updating-nhs-patient-details.md

 - on the [UK Government website](https://www.gov.uk/government/publications/nhs-population-screening-information-for-transgender-people/nhs-population-screening-information-for-trans-people)
 - on the [NHS Wales website](https://phw.nhs.wales/services-and-teams/cervical-screening-wales/information-resources/information-leaflets-poster-downloads-and-accessible-information/screening-information-for-transgender-service-users/)
 - and on the [Cancer Research UK website](https://www.cancerresearchuk.org/about-cancer/screening/trans-and-non-binary-cancer-screening)

+In *Scotland*, you will normally be invited to the correct tests automatically (unless the gender marker on your records was changed before 2016).
+You can read more about testing in Scotland on [the NHS Inform website](https://www.nhsinform.scot/healthy-living/screening/screening-information-for-the-transgender-community).

+### Where can I learn more?

+You can read more detailed information about updating your NHS details on [the DMC blog](https://www.dillonmarshallcowell.co.uk/legal-transition-blog/changing-your-nhs-number).